The Best Tours in Seattle

 For hands experimentation with pro-quality sound equipment, there’s the Sound Lab.
 The Sound Lab has a dozen studio pods where you can play with audio engineering or find out what it sounds like to play a real electric guitar.
 There are also a few trio labs where interactive learning tools help you understand musical concepts like the 12 bar blues.

 In addition to all the music exhibits, the entire lower level of the museum is devoted to science fiction and fantasy in literature, video games, and films.
 There’s Star Trek paraphernalia, costumes from Labyrinth, The Wizard of Oz, and The Princess Bride, and classic science fiction movies to watch.
 It’s nerd heaven, fun for the kind of people that like Dungeons and Dragons or the classic TV series, Firefly.

 MoPOP has an impressive array of events – speakers, live music in the Sky Church, movie screenings, and gaming days.
 Tickets are available through the MoPOP website, but get them in advance – the events tend to be very popular and sell out quickly.

-A few tips: Your older kids – tweens and teens – will enjoy MoPOP, but it’s not great for the littlest ones.
-Some of temporary exhibits have assigned viewing times, so booking your ticket in advance, online, will help you plan your visit.
+A few tips: Your older kids – tweens and teens – will enjoy MoPOP, but it’s not as great for the littlest ones.
+Some of the temporary exhibits have assigned viewing times, so booking your ticket in advance, online, will help you plan your visit.
 If you’re driving, you’ll have to pay for parking except on Sundays and holidays; there are plenty of nearby parking lots.
 If you want to skip the car, it’s easy to get to MoPOP by bus.
 Metro routes 3, 4, and 82 all stop at 5th and Broad Street, right near the entrance, but you can also take the Monorail from Westlake Mall in downtown Seattle.

 6. Chinatown – The Wing Luke Museum and Seattle’s International District